pemorse/data-visualization-tools/README.md

 GD and companion apps have been compiled into a stand-alone applications using Kineme QuartzBuilder and Apple Xcode 10.1, targeting **MacOS 10.13.6 (High Sierra) and MacOS 10.14 (Mojave).

 As of MacOS 10.14 OpenGL has been deprecated: future iterations of the software may require porting to Metal or platforms supporting OpenGL compatibility profiles.

+This is alpha-release research software, use at your own risk.